 (In the case of the Passenger who is a minor and the booking is made on his/her behalf) I confirm that the parent, guardian and I, who are responsible for the care and well-being of the Passenger, of our own free will and being fully aware of the risks involved, have decided to let the Passenger take the flight with the Company and we will not hold the Company responsible for any thing, food allergy, event, activity or otherwise occurring during the flight which may affect the medical condition of the Passenger.

-I confirm that if I have a pre-existing medical condition that may be impacted by the flight, I have sought medical advice before taking the flight and have completed the Medical Certificate for Fitness to Fly.
+I confirm that if I have a pre-existing medical condition that may be impacted by the flight, I have sought medical advice before taking the flight and have completed the Rex Medical Certificate of Fitness to Fly.

 I confirm that I or the travelling passenger will have on hand all medication and medical equipment that I or the travelling passenger may require during the flight.